hitachihex/ATO.Tas/README.md

 Numpad / - Set game speed to default (normal speed) <br />
 ] - Step a frame while paused. (this also reloads the input file so you can make changes to future inputs while framestepping.)<br/>

 # Note: You may use multiple input files.
-Create a folder called Includes in the directory where webbed.exe is.
+Create a folder called Includes in the directory where Ato.exe is.
 Create files in here and name them anything with an extension of .rec
 # But note that multi-level applies from the main input file only, so included input files may not read from another file.

 --------------------------------------------------------